Satpura Range: Geography

 The eastern portion of the range receives more rainfall than the western portion, and the eastern range, together with the Eastern Ghats, constitute the eastern highlands moist deciduous forests ecoregion.
 The seasonally dry western portion of the range, together with the Narmada valley and the western Vindhya Range, are within the Narmada valley dry deciduous forests ecoregion.

-This mountain range servers as a natural border between Maharashtra and Madhya Pradesh state.
+This mountain range serves as a natural border between Maharashtra and Madhya Pradesh state.